 Professor of Geology, School of Earth & Environmental Sciences

 Adrian Finch specialises in critical element deposits in rift-related magmatism; how to find them, how they form and how they are modified by late-stage fluids.
 He is particularly involved in reconstructing the three-dimensional shape of the ore body and determining the mechanisms by which it has formed.
 He consults for several Exploration Geology companies interested in searching for and extracting critical metals from alkaline and peralkaline rocks.
-He also works on issues of traceability and the forensic reconstruction of where the metals in critical metal devices were sourced.
+He is also advisor for the Government Office of Science (GOScience) on resource issues and works on the development of traceability and the forensic reconstruction of where the metals in critical metal devices were sourced.

 Borst AM, Smith MP, Finch AA, Estrade G, Villanova-de-Benavent C, Nason P, Marquis E, Horsburgh NJ, Goodenough KM, Xu C, Kynický J & Geraki K (2020) Adsorption of Rare Earth Elements in Regolith-Hosted Clay Deposits, Nature Communications, 11, 4386.